mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 In this case it is important for the CNP that is bridging the Mojaloop system to the other system(s) to be able to express and expected clearing time for transactions.

+### Generalizing Transaction Outcome Notifications for Payees and other Participants

+In the v1.1 of the FSPIOP-API, a new form of notification was created... [todo]

+In addition, there is a greater need for flexibility in being able to send transaction outcome notifications to other interested participants, such as a Payment Initiation Service Provider (PISP) or a Cross Network Provider (CNP).

+This proposal includes a new `Subscribers` data element to be included in the `Transaction` object, which is exchanged during the `PUT /quotes` and `POST /transfers` requests. [todo - clarify that subscribers is also in the `POST /quotes`]

+This data element allows the Payer and Payee participants to include themselves and other parties they might be acting on the behalf of to the list of subscribers.
+Upon the conclusion of a transaction, the switch can then use this list of subscribers to send notifications to all interested parties.

 ## Proposed Solution